Demonstration of teleportation across a quantum network code: Implementation on new processors

-We implemented MQNC on ibm\_cairo using the rewiring scheme introduced above.
-A single run of our experiment constitutes calibration for readout error mitigation, state tomography of the 6-qubit resource state, state tomography of one of the two qubit graph states generated using MQNC, and process tomography of teleportation across the same two qubit graph state.
-This is repeated for each of the four pairs in turn, and the whole procedure is then repeated 30 times to account for variation in processor noise.
-The runs were spread out between 9PM 26 Apr 2022 and 5AM 27 Apr 2022 (UTC) due to use of the fair-share queuing system.
-The variation in processor noise is found to be sufficiently small over a time-scale of minutes that the delay between calibration and experiment is not significant and results are not skewed from one pair to the next.
 The measurements in the protocol result in probabilistic byproduct operations on the desired final state.
-The IBM processors do not yet support the feed-forward functionality necessary to undo these operations (this is expected in the near future), so for testing purposes results must be post-selected based on measurement outcomes.
+At the time of use, the IBM processors did not support the feed-forward functionality necessary to undo these operations (this is expected in the near future), so for testing purposes results must be post-selected based on measurement outcomes.
 The four possible outcomes of two measurements at the central qubits of the network code correspond to four possible byproducts (including the identity) on each of the final 2-qubit states, which occur with equal probability so that 1/4 of the results are kept.
 The measurements required for the teleportation also result in byproduct operations, but these are either one of the operations in $\{I, X, Z, XZ\}$ with equal probability so that combined with the byproducts from the network coding we have the identity byproduct on the final teleported qubit with probability 1/4, and 1/4 of the results remain after post-processing.\\